 Spouse: Hans Torus/Tores PETERSON.
 Martha Caroline "Carina" THOMPSON and Hans Torus/Tores PETERSON were married on 31 March 1881.3 Children were: Joseph Theodore PETERSON, Cora Tomena PETERSON, Edwin Crist (Edvin) PETERSON, Sarah Amanda PETERSON, Lydia Carlina PETERSON, Henry Martin PETERSON, Rose Ann "Rosey" PETERSON, Herman Nathaniel PETERSON, Josie Bertha PETERSON, Pearl Bessie PETERSON.

-Matilda Christina THOMPSON2 was born on 11 June 1888 in Plankinton, Aurora Co., SD.3 She died on 2 January 1935 in Webb City, Missouri.3 Died from cancer.
+Matilda Christina THOMPSON2 was born on 11 June 1888 in Plankinton, Aurora Co., SD.3 She died on 2 January 1935 at the age of 46 in Webb City, Missouri.3 Died from cancer.
 Parents: Thomas A. THOMPSON Jr. and Augusta Lena LARSON.

 Spouse: Joseph Frank OFFENSTEIN.
 Matilda Christina THOMPSON and Joseph Frank OFFENSTEIN were married on 10 April 1908 in Witchita, Sedgwick Co., KA.3 Children were: Katharine Lena Pauline OFFENSTEIN.